Stochastic Processes under Parameter Uncertainty: Nonlinear Markov Processes

-\begin{remark} It is interesting to note that Condition \ref{cond: sammel} is not sufficient for the \(C_b\)--Feller property of \((T_t)_{t \geq 0}\), i.e., it does not imply \(T_t (C_b( F; \bR )) \subset C_b (F; \bR )\) for all \(t > 0\).
-We refer to \cite[Exercise 12.4.2]{stroock2007multidimensional} for a counterexample. \end{remark} In Section \ref{sec: NSPDE} below, we return to the class of NSPDEs from Section \ref{sec: nonlinear SPDE} and we provide some general parametric conditions which imply Condition \ref{cond: sammel}.
-From a practical point of view, (i) -- (iv) from Condition \ref{cond: sammel} are structural assumptions, while checking part (v) requires some argument.
+has the \(\usc_b\)--Feller property (in the sense that \((T_t)_{t \geq 0}\) is a nonlinear semigroup on the cone \(\usc_b(\bR; \bR)\)).
+Broadly speaking, passing from the linear to the nonlinear setting provides a smoothing effect in the sense that the nonlinear semigroup has the \(\usc_b\)--Feller property although it is not possible to select a linear semigroup with this property from the uncertainty set. \end{remark} In Section \ref{sec: NSPDE} below, we return to the class of NSPDEs from Section \ref{sec: nonlinear SPDE} and we provide some general parametric conditions which imply Condition \ref{cond: sammel}.
+From a practical point of view, (i) -- (iv) from Condition \ref{cond: sammel} are mainly structural assumptions, while checking part (v) requires an argument.